 Cross-party commitment and strong business support has seen the evolution of some innovative collaborations where government, private investors, charities and social enterprises have joined forces to identify and tackle some of the toughest social challenges of our time – including youth unemployment, homelessness and financial exclusion.

-In his speech on the ‘Smarter State’ ahead of the autumn spending review, the prime minister recognised the success of ThinkForward’s SIB, highlighting it as an example of the positive results that charities can achieve through this model of social investment.
+In his speech on the ‘Smarter State’ ahead of the autumn spending review, the then prime minister, David Cameron recognised the success of ThinkForward’s SIB, highlighting it as an example of the positive results that charities can achieve through this model of social investment.

 Fast forward five years since the SITF report and ThinkForward’s social impact bond is now one of the first in the world to successfully complete.
 By transforming the lives of over a thousand of the most disengaged young people in London, investors in ThinkForward’s programme have reaped a financial return.